FERGUSLIE PARK - THE TRUE-LIFE SETTING FOR SMALL FISH BIG FISH

 "This book is fantastic any way you look at it.
 The author's writing contains the perfect blend of each element of the story.
 Characters feel like real people and scenery pops off the pages.
 Seriously, this is a great read and I HIGHLY RECOMMEND IT!"

-The "town" in the novel is Ferguslie Park, a suburb of Paisley, just south of Glasgow in Scotland.
+The setting for the novel is Ferguslie Park, a suburb of Paisley, just south of Glasgow in Scotland.
 In it's heyday (during the 1960's, when the novel is set) there were around 13,500 people living in 3,500 units of housing - row after row of three and four story housing tenements crammed together to accommodate as many families as possible.

 SMALL FISH BIG FISH - THE STORY